learn through suffering C language learn through suffering

 Solution 2-1

-The variable names (side, height, area) and the processing details (side x height / 2) indicate this.
+The program calculates the area of a triangle, as indicated by the variable names (side, height, area) and the processing logic (side × height ÷ 2).

 #include <stdio.h>